bhush9/bhush9.github.io/_posts/2014-06-07-plasma-mediacenter-beta-on-arch-user-repo.markdown

 Many distros like Fedora, openSUSE, KUbuntu have already packaged this beta in their repositories

-So to make life of Archers easier, I have uploaded PKGBUILDs for Plasma mediacenter 1.3 beta on AUR.
+So to make life of Archers easier, I have uploaded PKGBUILD for Plasma mediacenter 1.3 beta on AUR.

 to install use your AUR helper,